joshualande/joshualande.github.io/_drafts/2014-02-07-query-sql-select.md

 [first post]({% post_url 2014-04-18-database-normalization %})
 in this series.*

-In this post, we will use the take the example recipes database designed in the
+In this post, we will use the example recipes database from the
 [first post]({% post_url 2014-04-18-database-normalization %})
-to go over the basics of quering from a database using the SELECT statement.
-We will use this to learn about the basic operators like filtering, joining and aggregating.
-And as you will see, this simple command can be used to ask successufly more and challenging questions
+to go over the basics of quering in SQL with the SELECT statement.
+We will go over the basic operators like filtering, joining and aggregating and how we can combined them to ask complicated questions about our database.

 ## SELECT, FROM, and WHERE in SQL